 Born in Albuquerque, N. Mex., and raised in Omaha, Nebr., Anthony S. Layne served briefly in the U.S. Marine Corps, and attended the University of Nebraska at Omaha as a sociology major while holding a variety of jobs.
 Tony was a "C-and-E Catholic" until, while defending the Faith during the scandals of 2002, he discovered the beauty of Catholic orthodoxy.
 He currently lives in Denton, Texas, works in the home-mortgage industry in Dallas, participates in his parish's Knights of Columbus council, and bowls poorly on Sunday nights.
 Along with Catholic Stand, he also contributes to New Evangelization Monthly and occasionally writes for his own blogs, Outside the Asylum and The Impractical Catholic.

 Autumn Jones writes often about her lived experiences, the people she meets and the places she finds inspiration.
 She strives to live out Christ's mission in her every day life.
 Autumn is a communications specialist and educator at a public high school in Colorado.
 She freelances for the National Catholic Register, American Cowboy magazine and various university publications.
 She tweets @faithful_writer and blogs at The Faithful Writer regularly.

-Birgit is a 50-something cradle Catholic whose vibrant Faith colors every aspect of her life.
-She is passionate about the pro-life movement and enthusiastically serves on her Diocesan Gospel of Life.
-Birgit has been married to her Catholic convert husband, Rick, for 39 years.
-They have four children and seven living grandchildren (all age nine and under).
+Birgit is a 50-something cradle Catholic who is passionate about the pro-life movement.
+She has been married to her Catholic convert husband, Rick, for 39 years.
+They have four children and eight living grandchildren (all age ten and under).
 Their frequent visits eliminate any fear of an empty nest!
 Birgit can also be found on her personal blog Designs By Birgit and Facebook fan page Designs By Birgit, where she shares the pro-life memes she creates.

 Bob Drury is retired.
 He has been fascinated with the reasonableness of the Faith since his junior year in high school in the mid-20th century for which the religion text was entitled, "Faith and Reason".
 That fascination has continued throughout his education in philosophy, math and science.
 In his essays he hopes to share that fascination with others.
 Read more at his website, They Have No Wine.